 Think twice before accepting another flight voucher

-In summer 2018, Ryanair strike affected thousands of travelers.
+In summer 2018, Lufthansa strike affected thousands of travelers.
 You might have been one of them.
 The thing is that you’re entitled to compensation ranging from €250 to €600 and I’ll tell you how to get it.